DNA-NEWBIE Educational Components

 Charles Kerchner's charts are in a concise and easy-to-understand format which clearly illustrate the transmission of DNA from parent to child.

-Lesson 4: DNA Sampling
+Lesson 4: DNA sampling

 Bob Dorsey gives a detailed and humorous demonstration of how DNA is collected for sampling: